-Work: 316-542-3331

-cheneypubliclibrary@cheneyks.org

-2nd 4-year Term - Term Expires: 12/2013

-Service Center I
+Work: 316-542-3331 cheneypubliclibrary@cheneyks.org 2nd 4-year Term - Expires: 12/2017 Service Center I

-Section IV, SCKLS System Board Representatives
+Section 4: SCKLS System Board of Representatives

 SCKLS System Board

 The governing body of the South Central Kansas Library System is the System Board.
 The System Board consists of one representative appointed by the governing body or administrator of each participating public, academic, school and special library.
 In addition, the System Board is made up of the Executive Committee and a Governor's Appointee from each of the twelve counties in the SCKLS service area.